Merlotec/nees_1d/README.md

 This solver uses an envelope based system to determine ordering, where an envelope is a group of allocations that have certain properties.

-A higher dimensional version of the solution algorithm has beem developed which uses a graph based approach, which is fundamentally capturing the same thing, but expressing it in a more general way that can handle an arbitrary number of item quality dimensions.
+A higher dimensional version of the solution algorithm has been developed which uses a graph based approach, which is fundamentally capturing the same thing, but expressing it in a more general way that can handle an arbitrary number of item quality dimensions.

 Future work is planned on allowing endogenous income (based on agents being able to own items).